dentednerd/react-to-github/README.md

 Sets up a React app and deploys to Github Pages.

-Ideal for quickly getting a project started with zero configuration needed.
+Ideal for developers new to React wishing to quickly get a project started.

 ## Prerequisites